-11. Enbridge states that shippers who make substantial long-term throughput commitments will receive substantially discounted rates for the term of the TSAs.
+11. Entindge states that shippers who make substantial long-term throughput commitments will receive substantially discounted rates for the term of the TSAs.
 Specifically, continues Enbridge, shippers whose volume commitments (including step-up volumes) are less than 10,000 BPD will pay a discounted tariff rate of \$0.85 per barrel, subject to an annual inflation adjustment for the term of the TSA.
-Further, explains Enbridge, shippers whose volume commitments are 10,000 BPD or greater will pay a discounted rate of \$0.75 per barrel (with the same inflation adjustment).4 In addition, continues Enbridge, to the extent a committed shipper is required to make deficiency payments for failure to ship the minimum committed volumes, it can use those payments as prepaid transportation credits for a limited period of time.
-However, Enbridge points out that, for uncommitted volumes (i.e., volumes tendered by shippers who did not execute TSAs during the open season or volumes tendered by committed shippers in excess of their minimum volume commitment), the tariff rate will be \$1.50 per barrel, subject to the Commission's indexing rules.5
+Further, explains Enbridge, shippers whose volumes commitments are 10,000 BPD or greater will pay a discounted rate of \$0.75 per barrel (with the same inflation adjustment).
+In addition, continues Enbridge, to the extent a committee shipper is required to make deficiency payments for failure to ship the minimum committed volumes, it can use those payments as prepaid transportation credits for a limited period of time.
+However, Enbridge points out that, for uncommitted h h e cchc e ch hgh e volumes (i.e., volumes tendered by shippers who did not execute TSAs during the open season or volumes tendered by committed shippers in excess of their minimum volume commitment), the tariff rate will be \$1.50 per barrel, subject to the Commission's indexing rules.5